Common name: freshwater jellyfish

 Hydromedusae are produced only sporadically, and a given location may go several years between blooms (Peard, 2002).
 Blooms are thought to be temperature dependent, requiring water of at least 25° C, and are most common in summer and fall (Kato and Hirabayashi, 1991; Dodson and Cooper, 1983; Anonymous, 1997; McGaffin, 1997; Peard, 2002).
 Other factors that may affect hydromedusa blooms include zooplankton populations, alkalinity, and calcium carbonate (Acker and Muscat, 1976; Koryak and Clancy, 1981; McCullough et al., 1981; Angradi, 1998).
 The more cold tolerant polyp form may have a wider distribution than the hydromedusa form, but because it is inconspicuous and easily overlooked, its range is difficult to determine (Kato and Hirabayashi, 1991; Angradi, 1998).
 Polyps overwinter by contracting into resting bodies called podocysts, which are essentially dormant cellular balls surrounded by a protective chitin-like membrane that allows them to withstand more extreme conditions than the active forms (Peard, 2002).
 When conditions are favorable, the podocysts grow into polyps again.

 Like other cnidarians, C. sowerbyi is an opportunistic predator, feeding on small organisms that come within its reach.
+A study in Northern Italy found that C. sowerbyi feed on zooplankton with a preference for the Daphnia complex of species (Stefani et al., 2010).
 Both polyp and hydromedusa forms use nematocysts (stingers) to capture prey.
 Polyps are able to camouflage themselves by secreting a sticky mucous that adheres particles to their body (Pennak, 1989; Peard, 2002).

 Status: Craspedacusta sowerbyi is apparently established throughout most of the United States.
 Since the first record in 1880, it has been recorded in 44 states and the District of Columbia (Pennak, 1989; DeVries, 1992; Peard, 2002).
 In Colorado, only two populations have been reported, so the species may not be established there (Pennak, 1956; DeVries, 1992; Peard, 2009).
 The presence of C. sowerbyi in Maui, Hawaii was confirmed in 1938, however its status in Hawaii is unknown.
 There have been no documented observations of C. sowerbyi in Hawaii for at least 15 years (Edmondson, 1940; Eldredge, personal communication 2002).